hardlystrictlyjerry/hardlystrictlyjerry.github.io/_pages/care-waialua.md

 title: "Care Waialua"
 ---

+# HSJ at Care Wailua

-We're so happy you are joining us for Dark Side of the Beach and Hardly Strictly Jerry at Care Wailua!
+We're so happy you are joining us along with Dark Side of the Beach for our last show of 2024 at Care Wailua!

 ## Details